arunava980/Bootstrap-Basic/README.md

 # Bootstrap-Basic

-The boostrap basic module consists of submodules.
+The boostrap basic module consists of five submodules.
 You will get an idea about the basic concepts of boostrap,its usage.
+It also contains a layout file .